The Wonder Year Bend

 Who We Are and What We Do

-At The Wonder Year, we believe that every baby is a natural learner—an eager observer, explorer, and little scientist, constantly absorbing the world around them.
-Our program is thoughtfully designed to nurture this innate curiosity through developmentally appropriate experiences that foster concentration, confidence, and joyful mastery of new skills.
+At The Wonder Year, we believe every baby is a natural learner—an eager observer, explorer, and little scientist, constantly absorbing the world around them.
+Our program nurtures this innate curiosity through meaningful, hands-on experiences that build concentration, confidence, and joyful mastery of new skills.

 We offer a unique, high-quality alternative to traditional childcare.
-With a dedicated ratio of two professional nannies to just three children, our Montessori-inspired nanny share provides each child with the individualized attention and care they deserve.
-This intimate setting allows us to deeply understand and support each child’s unfolding development.
+With a dedicated ratio of two professional nannies for just three children, our Montessori-inspired nanny share provides individualized attention and consistent, loving care.
+This intimate environment allows us to deeply understand each child—supporting their rhythms, growth, and unfolding potential.

-We begin a new program cycle every two years in January, with the goal of having babies within 12 weeks of age to support aligned development and shared experiences.
-Our program is divided into carefully planned quarters, each focusing on a different aspect of early childhood education: intellectual, physical, sensory, and artistic growth.
-From tummy time to first steps, from infant sign language to early music, swimming and gymnastics exploration, we walk alongside your family through each milestone with a blend of warmth, experience, and expertise.
+We begin a new program cycle every two and a half years, starting in January or July, welcoming babies within 12 weeks of age to encourage aligned development and shared experiences.
+Each year is divided into four quarters that highlight different areas of growth—intellectual, physical, sensory, and artistic.
+From tummy time to first steps, from infant sign language to early music, swimming, and gymnastics, we guide your family through each milestone with warmth and expertise.

 Activities and growth goals: